-Any member of the College community who believes they or some other member of the College community is a victim of harassment by any member of the Board of Trustees, administrator, member of the staff or faculty, employee, student, volunteer, non-College of Idaho employee or any other person in connection with the College shall promptly report the matter to the attention of their immediate supervisor, the Department of Human Resources, Dean of Students or the Provost/Dean of Faculty, or report it online directly to Campus Safety.
+Any member of the College community who believes they or some other member of the College community is a victim of harassment by any member of the Board of Trustees, administrator, member of the staff or faculty, employee, student, volunteer, non-College of Idaho employee or any other person in connection with the College shall promptly report the matter.

-If a student believes they or some other member of the student community has been the victim of harassment by another student, a complaint should be made as outlined in the General Student Conduct Procedures.
+If a student believes they or some other member of the student community has been the victim of harassment by another student, the student should report it online (anonymously or non-anonymously directly to The College's Bias Assessment & Response Team (BART) or to BART via email at bart@collegeofidaho.edu.
+For more information regarding filing a formal complaint, see General Student Conduct Procedures below.